 Then, if you use a caching plugin on your website, you must also take into account the following message:

-Apart from these settings, you will have a few more basic options at your disposal.
-For an in-depth tutorial, check out this article: Thrive Comments General Settings - Tutorial.
+For an in-depth tutorial about each available feature from this section, check out this article: Thrive Comments General Settings - Tutorial.

 2. Comment Conversion

 This option allows you to determine what happens after a visitor leaves a comment.
 In this way, you can set up various actions, all in order to give the user a better experience on your site:

 Find out what these actions consist of and how they can be set up, in the following tutorial: How to Use the Comment Conversion Feature in Thrive Comments.

 3. Comment Sign-In

 With the help of this feature, you can allow users to comment on your website using their social media accounts (Facebook, Google).
 Also, you can allow guests to insert their website URLs when they are submitting a comment:

 Read the entire in-depth tutorial for the "Comment Sign-In", here: How to Use the Comment Sign-In Feature.